ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

-To examine talent transformation, it makes sense to consider two distinct types of employee.
+To examine talent transformation, it makes sense to consider three distinct types of employee.
 Those who create and implement technology, those who experience the technology, and those who lead the organization.

 On the one hand, there are technologists, whose world is expanding at full tilt with the evolution of intelligent technologies.
 As automation and AI begin to take over many menial and day-to-day tasks, these teams have the opportunity and means to focus instead on problem-solving and business requirements.
 They will therefore need to ramp up their creative skills and nurture their ability to think outside the box to address user experience needs.
 They’ll also be tasked with developing an adaptive mind-set in order to consider different perspectives from business units such as HR, finance, marketing and customer service.

 CIOs and other IT leaders who find themselves driving strategic change will also need to perfect their collaboration skills; they must be adept at listening, communicating, influencing and relationship-building.
 Those who can also add an innovative, commercial and entrepreneurial approach will emerge at the top of their field.